MaxBenChrist/MaxBenChrist.github.io/_posts/2016-05-08-add-permuted-features.markdown

 ### Machine learning finds patterns in the data

-Machine learning originates from the field of pattern recognition. [^1] Therefore it is no wonder that related algorithms learn/extract patterns from given data to fulfil prediction, classification or clustering tasks.
+Machine learning originates from the field of pattern recognition. [^1] Therefore it is no wonder that related algorithms learn/extract patterns from  data sources to fulfil prediction, classification or clustering tasks.
 Often the found patterns are fitting mathematical descriptions of the real world causal relations.

 ### Overfitting results in finding noise patterns